 After the Lobbying (Scotland) Bill was given Royal Assent in April 2016, it was envisaged that a ‘register of lobbyists’ should be fully operational within 18 to 24 months.

 Work on the register is now underway.
-The public procurement process to develop an online register has started and a Lobbying Registrar has been recruited.
-They took up this post on 17 October 2016.
+The public procurement process to develop an online register has also started.